TheGregorianChurch/TheGregorianChurch/BibleSchool.md

-Children are to attend Bible school on Sundays and study the Holy Bible.
+Children are to attend Bible School on Sundays and study the Holy Bible.